-The Parent Company had no contractual commitments of the acquisition of property, plant or equipment as at 30 June 2021.
+The Parent Company had contractual commitments for the acquisition of property, plant or equipment as at 30 June 2023 of \$28,821,000.

-NOTE 41 | EVENTS OCCURRING AFTER REPORTING DATE
+NOTE 40 | EVENTS OCCURRING AFTER REPORTING DATE

-Since the end of the financial year, no matter or circumstance not otherwise dealt with in these financial statements has arisen that has significantly or may significantly affect the operations of the consolidated entity, the results of those operations or the state of affairs of the consolidated entity in subsequent financial years.
+Since the end of the financial year, no matter or circumstance not otherwise dealt with in these financial statements has arisen that has significantly or may significantly affect the operations of the Consolidated Group, the results of those operations or the state of affairs of the Consolidated Group in subsequent financial years, other than the settlement of the acquisition of Synlab Suisse on 3 July 2023 for a purchase price of CHF150 million (cash and debt free).